LOCAL IMPACT

 In the first instance we ask that any journeys to and from your house are planned to avoid the closed roads.

 On race day we will have a telephone number available on the event website.
 The phone is located in the Event Control Room.
 Please call us and explain where you are and we can advise you based upon the dynamics of the racing and maintaining a safe environment for the public and the riders.
+Emergency services will always have immediate access to all areas of the race route.
+Emergency service representatives will be located in the Event Control Room on race day.

 Where will all the participants park?